-Suicidal ideation and behaviour have been reported in patients treated with antiepileptic medicinal products in several indications.
-A meta-analysis of randomised placebo-controlled trials of antiepileptic medicinal products has also shown a small increased risk of suicidal ideation and behaviour.
+Suicidal ideation and behaviour have been reported in patients treated with anti-epileptic agents in several indications.
+A meta-analysis of randomised placebo controlled trials of anti-epileptics has also shown a small increased risk of suicidal ideation and behaviour.
 The mechanism of this risk is not known and the available data do not exclude the possibility of an increased risk for lacosamide.

 Therefore, patients should be monitored for signs of suicidal ideation and behaviours and appropriate treatment should be considered.
-Patients (and caregivers of patients) should be advised to seek medical advice should signs of suicidal ideation or behaviour emerge.
+Patients (and caregivers of patients) should be advised to seek medical advice should sign of suicidal ideation or behaviour emerge.